 BCS are the British Computer Society.
 They are a chartered body who have been around for over 60 years.
 They offer two certifications: PPSO Essentials and PPSO Advanced Practitioner (PPSO stands for Program and Project Support Office Essentials, in case you were wondering!).
-The Essentials certification is aimed at entry level candidates, whereas the Advanced certification is aimed at experienced PMO Managers and focuses more on setting up and managing PMOs at all levels.
+The Essentials certification is aimed at entry-level candidates, whereas the Advanced certification is aimed at experienced PMO Managers and focuses more on setting up and managing PMOs at all levels.
 You can find out more about their certification program on their site: https://certifications.bcs.org/category/17909

 There are several other providers and instructors offering their own PMO training courses if you want to build your competency.
 In the UK, Wellingtone are offering a PMO Practitioner course.
-The course content has been put together by Emma-Ruth Arnaz-Pemberton (Chair of APM's PMO SIG) and Marisa Silva (aka the Lucky PM).
-In the US, Bill Dow frequently runs PMO training based on the approach outlined in his book The PMO Lifecycle:Building Running and Shutting Down, and PMO Advisory also offer their own proprietary PMO training course.
+The course content has been put together by Emma-Ruth Arnaz-Pemberton (Chair of APM’s PMO SIG) and Marisa Silva (aka the Lucky PM).
+In the US, Bill Dow frequently runs PMO training based on the approach outlined in his book The PMO Lifecycle:Building Running and Shutting Down, and PMO Advisory also offers their own proprietary PMO training course.
 In Canada, Carl M. Gilbert runs on Implementing a PMO, but you will need to be reasonably fluent in Quebecois French to gain the full benefit of his wisdom!
 Also noteworthy is The PMO Value Ring certification which is available in a number of countries.
 The Value Ring certification is based on research by Americo Pinto and focuses on setting up PMOs that align to the needs of the business.

 Choosing the right PMO training course for you

 With a variety of training options to chose from, it is important to assess the quality of the course, and the value the certification will bring you before you commit.
 Sites such as Course Conductor are worth looking at, as they gather independent reviews of training courses and trainers to help you make effective decisions.
 But it is also important to consider exactly what it is you want to get out of the course.
-You should carefully weigh up whether you are focused on gaining an industry recognized certification, or whether practical course would be of greater interest.
+You should carefully weigh up whether you are focused on gaining an industry-recognized certification, or whether a practical course would be of greater interest.
 Are you looking for a course that covers many PMO disciplines, or do you want to focus on a specialist area such as resource management, project planning or process improvement?
 Do you learn better in a classroom context, or would you prefer self-study, webinars or online training?
 All of these are valid options and it is important to take the time to weigh up the options rather than diving in headfirst.

 Supply and Demand

 The increase in PMO certifications and courses aligns with the increase in the number of organizations who now have permanent PMOs inside their organization.
 Supply is expanding to meet the demands of PMO professionals who require focused learning, and certifications that recognize their skills outside of conventional Project Management certifications.
-Recently in the UK an organization called PMO Learning has been formed, which focuses exclusively on PMO Training (https://www.pmolearning.co.uk/).
+Recently in the UK, an organization called PMO Learning has been formed, which focuses exclusively on PMO Training (https://www.pmolearning.co.uk/).
 They are all experienced in the PMO space and are offering all the key certifications listed above.
 They are also offering some specialist courses which (at time of writing) include a Lean-Agile PMO course.
-We wish them well for the future and look forward to seeing the number of high quality PMO training offerings grow as the PMO finally comes of age.
+We wish them well for the future and look forward to seeing the number of high-quality PMO training offerings grow as the PMO finally comes of age.